tomvit/ja2mqtt/docs/configuration/index.md

 ```

 In this example, when the `bar` property is read, its value will be a random number between `0` and `10`.
 The `random` function must exist in the scope where the expression is evaluated.
 Please refer to the specific configuration documentation to see how Python expressions can be used.

+## Validation

+The configuration files are validated against JSON schema.
+You can use the command `ja2mqtt config validate` to validate the configurations and to retrieve validation errors.